First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission: Acknowledgments

 \section{Acknowledgments}

 We thank Thomas Frederiksen, Per Hedeg\r{a}rd, Jeff Neaton, Latha Venkataraman, and Binghai Yan for fruitful discussions.
+We also thank an anonymous reviewer for suggesting the discussion of linearly polarized incident light.
 This work is supported by an NSF CAREER award, DMR-2044552 and used Bridges-2 at the Pittsburgh Supercomputing Center through Allocation No. PHY220043 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by NSF Grants No. 2138259, No. 2138286, No. 2138307, No. 2137603, and No. 2138296.
 Very large-scale calculations were carried out using resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award BES-ERCAP0036533.
-Z.-F.L. acknowledges an Alfred P. Sloan Research Fellowship, No. FG-2024-21750.
+A.A. acknowledges a Rumble Fellowship and an A. Paul and Carole C. Schaap Endowed Distinguished Graduate Award from the Graduate School at Wayne State University.
+Z.-F.L. acknowledges an Alfred P. Sloan Research Fellowship, No. FG-2024-21750. \begin{tocentry} \center \end{tocentry}